Nekina/conference-event-planner/README.md

 # Conference Event Planner

 A simple React-based web application for planning conferences and events, deployed via GitHub Pages.
+Check it out in this link: [https://nekina.github.io/conference-event-planner/](https://nekina.github.io/conference-event-planner/)

 ## Features
 - Create, edit, and delete events with date, time, and venue details